octo-technology/OpenTezos/docs/baking/reward.md

 \bm{Br_e}=\frac{40}{32}\times0.15=\frac{6}{32}=\text{0.1875 ꜩ}
 $$

-This Carthage update allows to focus the baker's efforts on the priority blocks.
+This Carthage update allows focusing the baker's efforts on the priority blocks.

 The final formulas for [Emmy+C](https://blog.nomadic-labs.com/analysis-of-emmy.html) are as follows.
 For a block baked at priority $p$ and containing $n_e$ endorsements, the reward is computed as: